I posted this on the Tech@FTC blog this week:

 I joined my colleagues, who were talking to John Green, author of The Fault in Our Stars, and his wife.
 When I arrived they were having an entertaining conversation about educational videos and it took a while for me to catch on and figure out who he was.
 John posted a brief video about his Davos experience after he got home.

 I spent much of the next day practicing for and being nervous about my own talk.
 Three colleagues and I had been invited to Davos to do an “Ideas Lab” session, which uses the fun-to-watch but awful to prepare for Pecha Kucha format.
 We each had five minutes to give a talk with 15 slides (all images, no words), which advanced automatically every 20 seconds.
 We wrote out scripts weeks in advance and spent hours memorizing the scripts and checking the timing.
 I give talks and teach classes all the time, so public speaking comes pretty easily to me, but I don’t think I have memorized anything word-for-word since high school.
 Even the TEDx talk on passwords I gave a couple of years ago was easier to prepare.
 For my Davos, I made notecards, recorded myself reading my script and listened to myself over and over again, and practiced my talk repeatedly on the plane.
-The group of us did three rehearsals together before finally doing our session at Davos on Wednesday, and again on Saturday.
+The group of us did three rehearsals together before finally doing our session at Davos on Thursday, and again on Saturday.
 Our session was the Promise and Perils of the Connected Sensors.
 Two of my colleagues presented upbeat promise talks, one introduced security perils, and I finished out the panel with privacy perils.
-The talks were recorded and I will post the link here when it is available.
+The talks were recorded and available here.
+(As you may notice in the video, I had two wireless mics attached to my sleeveless dress.
+The AV crew was used to putting mics on guys wearing suits, and wasn’t really sure how to attach the mics to me.
+They didn’t have surgical tape to tape the transmitter to my back so you’ll see one of the transmitters attached to the back of my dress with an antenna sticking up.
+The other one is in my boot with the wire running up my leg and under my dress.)
 There was also a scribe who made cool drawings while we talked.